Quantum cohomology of projective bundles: Proof of the mirror theorem

-\begin{notation} We write $Q$ for the Novikov variable for $B$, and $q$ for the Novikov variable for $\PP(V)$ associated with the class of a line in a fibre.
-Via the above splitting \eqref{eq:H_2_splitting}, we identify $(q,Q)$ with the Novikov variables for $\PP(V)$: a curve class $(k,d)\in \Z \oplus H_2(B,\Z)\cong H_2(\PP(V),\Z)$ corresponds to the monomial $q^k Q^d$. \end{notation}
+\begin{notation} We write $Q$ for the Novikov variable of the base $B$, and $q$ for the Novikov variable of $\PP(V)$ associated with the class of a line in a fibre.
+Via the above splitting \eqref{eq:H_2_splitting}, we identify the pair $(q,Q)$ with the Novikov variables for $\PP(V)$; more precisely, a curve class $d \in H_2(\PP(V),\Z)$ corresponds to the monomial $q^{p\cdot d} Q^{\pi_* d}$.
+The assumption that $V^\vee$ is globally generated implies that the class $p$ is nef; consequently the exponent of $q$ in this monomial is nonnegative whenever $d$ is an effective class. \end{notation}

 As before, we consider the fibrewise scalar $S^1$-action on $V$ and denote by $\lambda$ the $S^1$-equivariant parameter.
 Let $\{\phi_i\}_{i=0}^s$ be a basis of $H^*(B)$.
 Via the canonical isomorphism $H^*_{S^1}(V) \cong H^*(B) \otimes \C[\lambda]$, $\{\phi_i\}_{i=0}^s$ gives a basis of $H^*_{S^1}(V)$ over $\C[\lambda]$.
 Let $(\tau^0,\dots,\tau^s) \mapsto \tau=\sum_{i=0}^s \tau^i \phi_i$ be the linear coordinates on $H^*_{S^1}(V)$ associated with $\{\phi_i\}_{i=0}^s$.